Lupillo Rivera

-Guadalupe Rivera Saavedra, better known by the stage name Lupillo Rivera, is an American singer and songwriter.
+Guadalupe Rivera Saavedra (born January 30, 1972) is a Mexican-American singer and songwriter.
 In 2010, Rivera was awarded a Grammy Award for his album, Tu Esclavo y Amo.
 His older sister was the late singer and actress Jenni Rivera.
-In 2019, he was one of the coaches for the first season of the Mexican singing competition show, La Voz on TV Azteca after being acquired from Televisa after 7 seasons.
+In 2019, he was one of the coaches for the first season of the Mexican singing competition show, La Voz on TV Azteca after being acquired from Televisa after seven seasons.
+He was a contestant at La Casa De Los Famosos 4 and at La Casa De los Famosos All Stars.

 Early life

 Rivera was born in Long Beach, California to Rosa Saavedra and Pedro Rivera.
 Prior to Lupillo being born, Pedro Jr., Gustavo, his mother and his father moved to Long Beach, California, where Lupillo graduated from Long Beach Polytechnic High School in 1990.